High school star Benjamin ready for homecoming

 ``I can talk to you about his skills, his ball handling and this and that, but the biggest thing he has to improve upon his approach to all these different activities he’s involved in and develop a more mature approach,″ Payne said.

-Benjamin will have his own cheering section of fans and family when the Beavers (7-17) play at UCLA on Thursday night and Southern California on Saturday night.
+Benjamin will have his own cheering section of fans and family when the Beavers (7-17) play at Southern California on Thursday night and UCLA on Saturday.

 ``I don’t know how many,″ he said. ``Lots of them.″